 The exponential growth of Pinterest as a social media platform in recent times can be validated from the fact that it is the fastest site ever to gain ten million followers and in the five months gone by the user base has touched a whopping seventy million.
 That is no mean feat and where such growth and potential exists can the eye of the marketing world be far behind.

 According to recent new studies, Pinterest has the potential of referring traffic that has directly resulted in conversions on various eCommerce sites and this is something that is usually difficult for most channels to achieve.
-From SEO and eCommerce point of view, it makes complete sense to explore and exploit the full potential of this network by consistent and structured methods that drive sales.
+From SEO for eCommerce point of view, it makes complete sense to explore and exploit the full potential of this network by consistent and structured methods that drive and grow eCommerce sales.

 So, how does one go about leveraging this platform as part of the social media optimization campaign?

 Talking about SEO, one of the best things that can be achieved and something that is always a challenge for optimizers, is a result-orientated link building campaign.
 When it comes to link building, Google has always promoted natural and organic methods and Pinterest is a great way of building relationships and consequently a network of followers with whom links can be exchanged.
 It’s also a great place to promote an outreach campaign and discover new sites and blogs.
 When you identify key influencers and end up building good relationships with them, the chances of acquiring links goes up considerably.